datacamp/courses-introduction-to-version-control-with-git/chapter3.md

 *** =instructions2

+It appers that some changes to `data/northern.csv` have already been staged, but there are new changes that haven't been staged yet.
-Use `git add` to stage any files that have changes.
+Use `git add` to stage these latest changes to `data/northern.csv` again.

 *** =hint2